 - a.
 Practicum Readiness Form

 - b.
 Student CV

 - c.
 Statement of Training Goals

 - d.
 Acknowledgment of HIPAA Form (only once)

 - e.
-Training Site Proposal Form (For new sites)
+Training Site Proposal Form (for new sites)

 In the Practicum Readiness Form the student requests permission to interview at up to three practicum sites.
-This form indicates to the clinical training office that the student is ready to begin applying for practicum, and that the students understand the policies and procedures for application to practicum.
+This form indicates to the Clinical Training Office that the student is ready to begin applying for practicum, and that the students understand the policies and procedures for application to practicum.
 Along with this form, students will be asked to submit acknowledgment of HIPAA form, a current C.V., and a written statement of goals they wish to accomplish while in practicum training.
 The student will be notified in writing or by email once the readiness form has been approved, including which sites they have been cleared to approach.
 Note that final approval to begin work at the practicum site is contingent upon approval of Training Packet II documentation and the Annual Assessment for Program Advancement.
 Students are notified in writing that they have been approved to start work by means of a start letter which supplies the date that the student may begin.
-The training office will not accept or approve hours obtained outside the timeframe established by the start letter.
+The Clinical Training Office will not accept or approve hours obtained outside the timeframe established by the start letter.

-If a student lives in an area in which there are no available practicum sites, or if a student otherwise wishes to approach a site not previously approved by Pacifica, the Readiness Form must be followed by a Training Site Proposal Form.
+If a student lives in an area in which there are no available practicum sites or if a student otherwise wishes to approach a site not previously approved by Pacifica, the Readiness Form must be followed by a Training Site Proposal Form.
 This form signals the DCT to contact the site and review it for appropriateness as a practicum placement.
 Students may not interview at a site without approval from the DCT to do so.
+The DCT may visit sites in the review process as well.

-A Practicum Site Search form should be submitted to the Clinical Training Office if the student has attempted to obtain a practicum site using the process established in this manual, but has been unable to secure a site because of scarcity of sites in the student area.
+A Practicum Site Search form should be submitted to the Clinical Training Office if the student has attempted to obtain a practicum site using the process established in this manual, but has been unable to secure a site because of scarcity of sites in the student's area.

 Following approval by the DCT to approach a site, the student may arrange interviews with the site.
-Following the interview, once the practicum site has expressed interest in working with the student, he or she should submit a practicum application package (Packet II) to the office of clinical training, which includes the following:
+Following the interview, once the practicum site has expressed interest in working with the student, he or she should submit a practicum application package (Packet II) to the Clinical Training Office, which includes the following: